apiobuild/docs/content/docs/apps/chopin/multi-option-product-configuration/index.md

 ### option:color

-There are two ways to indicate your product color, which will apprear in **circle**.
+There are two ways to indicate your product color, which will apprear in a **circle**.

 1. Color Name: Just enter a color (i.e. red, blue, black, etc.).
 You can refer to [this list](https://htmlcolorcodes.com/color-names/) to find names for specific colors (i.e. lightskyblue, olive, and more).